benwhalley/just-enough-r/docs/summarising-data.md

 - Using `dplyr` as a generalisable tool to make any kind of summary

-In particular, we place an emphasis on functions *which return dataframes*, because this enables us to process and present our summaries in useful ways.
+In particular, we emphasise functions that *return dataframes*.

+If a function returns a dataframe (rather than just printing output to the screen) then we can continue to process and present these results in useful ways.

 <!-- VIDEO COVERING THIS MATERIAL -->